awsdocs/amazon-ec2-user-guide/doc_source/TroubleshootingInstances.md

 1. In the details pane, choose **Status Checks** to see the individual results for all **System Status Checks** and **Instance Status Checks**\.

 If a system status check has failed, you can try one of the following options:
 + Create an instance recovery alarm\.
-For more information, see [Create Alarms That Stop, Terminate, Reboot, or Recover an Instance](UsingAlarmActions.md)\.
+For more information, see [Create alarms that stop, terminate, reboot, or recover an instance](UsingAlarmActions.md)\.
 + If you changed the instance type to an instance built on the [Nitro System](instance-types.md#ec2-nitro-instances), status checks fail if you migrated from an instance that does not have the required ENA and NVMe drivers\.
 For more information, see [Compatibility for resizing instances](ec2-instance-resize.md#resize-limitations)\.
 + For an instance using an Amazon EBS\-backed AMI, stop and restart the instance\.
 + For an instance using an instance\-store backed AMI, terminate the instance and launch a replacement\.